bmbferreira/golang-cli-example/README.md

 # Golang CLI app

-Dummy CLI app written in go to test go releaser.
+Dummy CLI app written in go to test go releaser with a private repository.